 Steel planters are custom built and can be made to fit almost any landscape needs.

 The sitting wall is the primary intention to finish this patio arrangement.
 Adding planting boxes gives a continued depth to the area and the possibilities for usage are many.
-Annuals, perennials, veggies, herbs, whatever meets your needs of fancy, can create additional accents and warmth to the sitting area.
+Add annuals, perennials, veggies, herbs, or other plantings.
+Create additional accents and warmth to the sitting area.

 Quandt’s landscapes, hardscapes and plantings, in keeping with tradition, are always installed with the homeowner, quality and longevity in mind.
 Quandt’s Landscapes installs water features, hardscapes and plantings.
 Landscape designs are available.
 Peter also installs landscapes presented on other designs presented by the homeowner.